How to design emails and build email templates that engage, convert, and put your customer first

-None of this is possible without email—and none of it possible without email design.
+None of this is possible without email—and none of it is possible without email design.

 The good news is that you don’t need advanced graphic design or coding skills to design great emails—though many organizations, especially as they grow, do hire graphic designers and freelancers specifically for email design.

-Whether you hire or not, excellent marketing email templates are readily available on the web.
+Whether you hire email marketing experts or not, excellent marketing email templates are readily available on the web.
 Many of them even live in easy-to-use design tools like Canva.
-Or, Klaviyo has a large library of email templates ready to use, with drag-and-drop features so you can customize them however you like.
+Or, Klaviyo has a large library of email templates ready to use, with drag-and-drop features, so you can customize them however you like.